Skip to Content

 Choosing the Right Word: The Strategic Selection Process

-Here's where most people stumble.
-They have the vocabulary but lack the decision framework for choosing the right word in the moment.
+This is where most people stumble.
+They've got the vocabulary but no decision framework for picking the right word when it actually counts.

-Think of influence word selection like choosing a tool from a workshop.
-You wouldn't use a sledgehammer when you need a jeweler's screwdriver.
+Think of it like choosing a tool from a workshop.
+You wouldn't grab a sledgehammer when the job calls for a jeweler's screwdriver.
 The task determines the tool.

 What's the power dynamic?
 Are you speaking up to authority, across to peers, or down to direct reports?
-The hierarchy affects which words land with credibility versus which trigger resistance.
+The hierarchy affects which words land with credibility and which ones trigger eye rolls or worse.

 What's your actual goal?
-Surface compliance versus deep commitment requires different language.
-Short-term action versus long-term alignment demands different word choices.
+Getting surface compliance and earning deep commitment are completely different projects.
+Short-term action and long-term alignment need different words.

 You're leading a team meeting and need people to adopt a new process.
-You have several word choices: suggest, recommend, require, or mandate.
+You could suggest, recommend, require, or mandate.

-If you "suggest," you're positioning it as optional.
-That might work if you have strong relational capital and want to preserve autonomy.
-But if adoption is actually necessary, you've created confusion about whether this is optional or required.
+If you "suggest," you've positioned it as optional.
+That might work if you've got strong relational capital and want to preserve people's autonomy.
+But if adoption is actually necessary, you've just confused everyone about whether they can ignore this or not.

 If you "require," you're being clear about non-negotiability.
 That works if you have the authority to enforce it and the situation genuinely demands compliance.
-But if you're trying to build buy-in rather than just compliance, you've missed an opportunity.
+But if what you really want is buy-in, not just box-checking... you've missed something.

-Most situations fall somewhere in the middle.
-You need adoption but want commitment, not just compliance.
-That's when words like "recommend strongly" or "need everyone to implement" give you the clarity of direction without the heavy-handedness of mandate.
+Most situations fall in the middle.
+You need adoption but want real commitment, not grudging compliance.
+That's when phrases like "recommend strongly" or "need everyone to implement" give you directional clarity without sounding like you're issuing a decree.

 Common Influence Word Mistakes (And How to Fix Them)